LovesTha/LovesTha.github.io/_posts/2008-05-10-moxlicious-mox-jet-tournament-report-7th.markdown

-Top 8 - Charles Ko with Grual Aggro
+Top 8 - Charles Koh with Gruul Aggro
-I'd beaten a relatively similar deck in a previous round so that shouldn't have been a huge problem, but my deck is less consistent than the Grual Aggro decks and I loose in 3 matches.
+I'd beaten a relatively similar deck in a previous round so that shouldn't have been a huge problem, but my deck is less consistent than the Gruul Aggro decks and I loose in 3 matches.
 None of these games was really worth talking about so I'll leave it there.

 There are a few changes I want to make to the deck and one that I need to.
 The Otherworldly Journey and the Momentary Blink are just not pulling their weight, so they need to be cut.
-They were sideboarded out every match and only cast once to save a Dryad Arbour from LD.
+They were side boarded out every match and only cast once to save a Dryad Arbour from LD.
 That isn't good enough to stay in the deck.
 Also I need to drop a point for the new national points list, Force of Will seams like the obvious option here because I don't need it that much.